-The Board is responsible for reviewing and approving the Guardians' risk-management framework.
+The Board and management of the Guardians are responsible for managing these risks.
+The Guardians' risk-management framework is reviewed and approved by the Board.
 The Audit Committee reviews the reports of management, and of the Guardians' external and internal auditors, on the effectiveness of systems for internal controls and financial reporting.
 The Board delegates day-to-day management of risk to the Chief Executive Officer.
 Inherent in this delegation is a desire to ensure that day-to-day responsibility for risk management is at the business unit level, where risk is seen as part of the overall business process, and a robust framework of identification, evaluation, monitoring and control exists.
-The Guardians' risk-management process has four stages: